Real Toric Varieties: Interactions between their Geometry and their Topology

 \subsection{Elementary Topological Properties}

 \begin{prop} Let $T\curvearrowright X$ be a real toric variety.
 If $X$ is untwisted then its principal orbit is dense in its real locus. \end{prop}

 \begin{proof} Let $x$ be a real point of $X$.
 Let $c$ be the invariant cone of the fan of $X$ that corresponds to the orbit of $x$ and $v\in N$ be an invariant element of $c$.
 Since $\tau(v)=v$, it defines a 1-parameter subgroup of $T$.
 Let $x_0$ be a real point of the principal orbit of $X$.
-Following the end of \S2.3 of \cite{Fulton:1993aa}, $t\in\R^\times\mapsto t^v\cdot x_0$ converges toward a point of the orbit of $x$ as $t$ tends to $0$.
+Following \cite[\S2.3]{Fulton:1993aa}, $t\in\R^\times\mapsto t^v\cdot x_0$ converges toward a point of the orbit of $x$ as $t$ tends to $0$.
 This limit point is real by construction.
 Therefore, there is an element $u\in T(\R)$ such that $t\in\R^\times\mapsto ut^v\cdot x_0$ converges toward $x$ as $t$ tends to $0$. \end{proof}

 \begin{dfn}[Cellular Dimension] Let $X$ be a real variety.
-We define the \emph{cellular dimension} of $X$ as the maximum of the integers $m$ such that there is a topological embedding of $\R^m$ into $X(\R)$. \end{dfn}
+We define the \emph{cellular dimension} of $X$ as the maximum of the integers $m$ such that there is a topological embedding of $\R^m$ into $X(\R)$ (if there is no such embedding we set it to $-1$). \end{dfn}

 \begin{prop} Let $T\curvearrowright X$ be a real toric variety, and $[\varepsilon]$ be its twist class.
 The real locus of $X$ is non-empty if and only if there is an invariant cone $c$ in the fan of $X$ such that $[\varepsilon]$ belongs to the image of $H^1(\Z/2;N_c)\rightarrow H^1(\Z/2;N)$.
 In this case, the cellular dimension of $X(\R)$ is given by the following expression: